How To get thereHow To get there Free Things To DoFree Things To Do

 Located under the famous Universidad de Chile, in the metro station of the same name you will find the visual history of Chile from the birth of America to the dark days of dictator General Pinochet.

 The murals were created by Chilean painter Mario Toral.
 They sprawl mercilessly over both ends and side walls of the station platforms.
-This is an absolute must see.
+This is an absolute must-see.

-Museo Historico Nacional:
+Museo Histórico Nacional:

 In Chile they even recycle buildings!

-Steeped in as much history as it houses, is the Palacio de la Real Audencia, which used to be the first Chilean Congress after the declaration of independence from Spain in 1811.
+Steeped in as much history as it houses, is the Palacio de la Real Audiencia, which used to be the first Chilean Congress after the declaration of independence from Spain in 1811.
 It was also the official office of the first President of Chile, Bernardo O’Higgins.

 Later it became the high court in Chile until 1982 when it was transformed into Chile’s National Museum of History.
-If you really want to know a country, you should know it’s history and there’s no better place to learn about Chile’s history than here.
+If you really want to know a country, you should know its history and there’s no better place to learn about Chile’s history than here.

 Entry is free, and an audio guide is available in English.